Visiting Teaching–New Ideas, Vision, and Success

 Visiting teaching is not well defined.
 Over the years it has changed dramatically and ultimately been simplified for flexibility.
 Sometimes people just need to be given a detailed assignment.
 This is my suggestion for creating a successful, working, visiting teaching program in your Relief Society.

-Monthly Training Supervisor Meeting (MTSM)—Let the Presidency create responsibilities for the Supervisors.
+Quarterly Training Supervisor Meeting (MTSM)—Let the Presidency create responsibilities for the Supervisors.
 Give them tools and power to fulfill a meaningful calling.
 Do not take their responsibilities away from them once they are given.
 During the MTSM review responsibilities, expectations, experiences, shared interests amongst the sisterhood.
 This should be a positive and motivating meeting.

 - Applicable portions of Handbook 2 that talk about the importance of visiting teaching.

-- Add the RS Presidency’s testimonies of visiting teaching.
+- RS Presidency’s testimonies of visiting teaching.

 - Purpose, Objective, Goals of ward Relief Society.